Professional Requirements

 • the patient’s informed consent to use telehealth technologies;

-• a clinical history and review of systems establishing diagnoses and identifying conditions and contraindications to recommended treatment; and
+• a clinical history and review of systems establishing diagnoses and identifying conditions and contraindications to recommended treatment;

-• a plan of care that lists all recommendations and prescriptions issued by electronic means.
+• a plan of care that lists all recommendations and prescriptions issued by electronic means;

-SOURCE: AK Admin Code Title 12, 44.925 (Accessed Feb.
-2023).
+SOURCE: AK Admin Code Title 12, 44.925 (Accessed Nov.
+2024).

 READ LESS